How to find the exact version of an npm package used by a site

 Why aren't most detectors doing this already?

 Because they don't parse sourcemaps.
 They run on HTML/headers/DOM only.
-Adding sourcemap parsing is non-trivial — you need to fetch the `.map`, JSON-parse it (often tens of MB), and walk `sources[]` for every package.
-Sourcemap Explorer was designed specifically to do that.
+Adding sourcemap parsing is non-trivial — you need to fetch the `.map` (often tens of MB), JSON-parse it, walk `sources[]` for every package, and tolerate the various ways different bundlers structure the output.
+Sourcemap Explorer was designed specifically to do that, which is why it surfaces version detail Wappalyzer / BuiltWith / WhatRuns / SimilarTech all miss.

 Can I do this in DevTools alone?